NeilMankodi/Analyzing-Stock-Reactivity-to-Pandemic-Trends/README.md

 revolve around how different parts of the market and the economy reacted to the pandemic and how we can potentially predict market movement using machine learning methods.

+The files are as follows:
+1. Part 1 - Data Description & Manipulation
+2. Part 2 - Statistical Analysis
+3. Part 3 - Machine Learning
+4. Part 4 - Final Presentation of Findings

 Data can be found here:
 1. [COVID-19 data from John Hopkins University](https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university)
 2. [2019-2024 US Stock Market Data](https://www.kaggle.com/datasets/saketk511/2019-2024-us-stock-market-data)